 Occasionally there are risks associated with blood draws such as bruising, swelling, black and blue marks, fainting and/or infection at the site.
 You may also experience a decrease in hemoglobin and hematocrit (red blood cell number, called anemia) from having blood drawn frequently.
-Approximately 95.2 tablespoons (about 6 cups) of blood will be drawn for clinical and research purposes during your participation in this study which may last for up to one year.
+At least 91 1⁄2 tablespoons (about 5 3⁄4 cups) of blood will be drawn for clinical and research purposes during your participation in this study which may last for up to one year.